Cody Rhodes returns to WWE at WrestleMania - NewsBreak

 WWE CEO Vince McMahon earlier this week told Rollins that he’d hand pick an opponent for him at the year’s biggest show and the opponent wouldn’t be revealed until moments before the match.
 Rollins had been teasing possibilities like John Cena, Bill Goldberg, Scott Steiner, and Rob Van Dam on his Twitter account throughout the week.
 Most wrestling insiders predicted Rhodes would be the opponent.

 “The American Nightmare” last appeared in WWE back in 2016.
 He chose to leave the world’s largest sports entertainment company after expressing frustration over how he was being used creatively.
 In the years that followed, Rhodes set out his own path becoming one of America’s most popular independent wrestlers before helping launching rival group AEW with Jacksonville Jaguars co-owner Tony Khan.
 In AEW, Rhodes both wrestled and served as an Executive Vice President.
-He and his wife shocked the wrestling world earlier this year when they announced their departure from the group.Knoxville, Paul, McAfee set to wrestle for WWE at Wrestlemania
+He and his wife shocked the wrestling world earlier this year when they announced their departure from the group.Update: Teen dead, two others injured in triple shooting on Staunton Drive

 As soon as that happened, speculation about a return to WWE began.